Jeimer Candelario Player Props: Nationals vs. Mets

-On Friday, Jeimer Candelario (hitting .194 in his past 10 games) and the Washington Nationals face the New York Mets, whose starting pitcher will be Max Scherzer.
-First pitch is at 7:10 PM ET.
+Jeimer Candelario -- .171 average over his past 10 games -- will be in action for the Washington Nationals against the New York Mets, with Carlos Carrasco on the mound, on July 29 at 7:10 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Mets.

 Jeimer Candelario Game Info & Props vs. the Mets